 The test does nothing more than terrify animals and delay the development of effective new treatments for neurobehavioural conditions such as depression and stress, which are desperately needed.

 King’s College London and the University of Adelaide in Australia as well as many major pharmaceutical companies have stopped subjecting animals to the forced swim test.
 It’s time others followed suit and invested in humane, human-relevant non-animal methods.
-Tell the University of Bristol, the University of Bath, and pharmaceutical giant Eli Lilly to make the switch.
+Tell the University of Bristol, the University of Bath, pharmaceutical giant Eli Lilly, and pharmaceutical giant Sanofi to make the switch.

 Take Action Now